cnutt86/cnutt86.github.io/_posts/2025-09-09-lexical-frame-extraction.md

 tags: [NLP, Python]
 ---

-This post contains the Python script I developed to extract all four-word lexical frames (e.g., the * of this, study findings * that, etc.)from a corpus of 3,500 NSF grant proposal abstracts.
-The script was also used to calculate key statistics reported in an academic article published in Applied Corpus Linguistics entitled "Profiling Lexical Frame Use in NSF Grant Proposal Abstracts."
+This post contains the Python script I developed to extract all four-word lexical frames (e.g., *the * of this*, *study findings * that*, etc.)from a corpus of 3,500 NSF grant proposal abstracts.
+The script was also used to calculate key statistics reported in an academic article published in Applied Corpus Linguistics entitled *Profiling Lexical Frame Use in NSF Grant Proposal Abstracts*.

 ---